kkumyk/data-engineering-zoomcamp/2_workflow_orchestration/2_README_airflow.md

     mkdir -p ~/.google/credentials/
     mv /your/path/to-downloaded-file/google_credentials.json ~/.google/credentials/google_credentials.json
     ```
-2. <code>docker-compose</code> should be at least version v2.x+ and Docker Engine should have at least 5GB of RAM available, ideally 8GB.
+2. <code>docker compose</code> should be at least version v2.x+ and Docker Engine should have at least 5GB of RAM available, ideally 8GB.
 On Docker Desktop this can be changed in Preferences > Resources.

     <summary>Upgrading Docker Compose to v2.x+ on Ubuntu 23.10 (see details below)
         <details>